Tell us your story. Who are you and what do you do?

 Now that we’re looking to cross an ocean with the boat, our expenses have gone up a lot more.
 We’ve had to spend quite a bit on equipping the boat for longer passages and more remote destinations, so some months look more like 3000€+ as one single piece of kit can easily cost 1000€.
 As one wise sailor said “sailing is the most expensive way to travel for free”!

-Other months we can spend half that if we’re on passage or living on anchor off grid!
+Other months we can spend half that if we’re on passage or living on anchor off-grid!

 If you think about what we were spending on rent back in London, we were paying about 1500€ per month between us – so everything is relative.

-What do you spend most money on?
+What do you spend the most money on?

 The biggest expense by far for us has been boat upgrades and maintenance.
 Navika was not cruising ready at all when we bought her.
 She’s quite an old boat (40 years), so there were a lot of things we needed to fix to get her ready for long-term cruising.

-Some of the biggest projects included: installing solar panels, new batteries, water tanks, hot water, a shower (!), a water maker, a wind generator, new dinghy & outboard, new anchor, spinnaker pole, new fridge, new sail, new alternator… This doesn’t include any of the regular annual maintenance that comes with owning any boat.
+Some of the biggest projects included: installing solar panels, new batteries, water tanks, hot water, a shower (!), a water maker, a wind generator, a new dinghy & outboard, a new anchor, a spinnaker pole, new fridge, new sail, new alternator… This doesn’t include any of the regular annual maintenance that comes with owning any boat.

 We’ve had a fair share of projects to tackle – and nothing on a boat is cheap!
 We were prepared for these costs though when we bought the boat.
 And the plus side is we now know the boat inside out.
 We have been able to set things up the best way for us and to our taste.